HOW DOES THE ARCHITECTURE PROGRAM AT UT AUSTIN COMPARE WITH OTHER SCHOOLS?

 HOW DO I APPLY FOR FINANCIAL AID AND/OR SCHOLARSHIPS?

-Please refer to the Financial Aid Office website for the most current information regarding financial aid and scholarships.
+Please refer to the Texas One Stop website for the most current information regarding financial aid and scholarships.

-All freshmen admitted to the School of Architecture will be considered for School of Architecture freshman scholarships; there is no separate application.
-Approximately 10% of our admitted freshmen will receive a scholarship offer directly from the School of Architecture.
-Offers are extended from late February through late April, and are based on need and merit.
+All freshmen admitted to the SOA will be considered for SOA freshman scholarships.
+There is no separate application.
+Approximately 10% of admitted SOA freshmen will receive a scholarship offer directly from the SOA.
+Offers are sent from late February through late April, and are based on need and merit.

-Currently enrolled School of Architecture students are eligible to apply for continuihng cholarships during the spring semesters.
+Currently enrolled School of Architecture students are eligible to apply for continuing scholarships during the spring semesters.

 DO YOU ALLOW DEFERRALS OF THE ADMISSION DECISION TO ANOTHER YEAR?

-We expect all incoming freshmen to attend one of the two School of Architecture summer orientation sessions.
+Yes, all incoming freshmen are required to attend one of the two School of Architecture summer orientation sessions.

-Admitted students will receive detailed information about the school’s Student Computer Policy as well as the updated hardware recommendations during Freshman Orientation.
-For this reason, we strongly recommend that you purchase your laptop after attending Freshmen Orientation.
-Students are advised to obtain individual software as it becomes required in courses.
-Software requirements will be communicated by the instructor and will be listed in the course syllabus.
-Often times, students may obtain the software at no cost or reduced cost as a student enrolled in the School of Architecture.
+Admitted students receive detailed information about the school’s Student Computer Policy as well as the updated hardware recommendations during Orientation.
+For this reason, we strongly recommend that you purchase your laptop after Orientation.
+You will be advised to obtain individual software as it becomes required in courses.
+The instructors will communicate software requirements and list them in the course syllabus.
+Students often obtain the software at no cost or reduced cost as a currently enrolled student in the School of Architecture.

-The supply kit is a bundled package of items required for all students in the Architecture and Interior Design programs; many of the items will continue to be used through the course of study.
+The supply kit is a bundled package of items required for all students in the Architecture and Interior Design programs.
+Many of the items will continue to be used throughout the program.
 The supply kit is a one-time purchase at the beginning of the first semester, and the cost may range from $650-800, as the specific items in the kit can vary from year to year.
-Students will receive the supply kit information on the first or second class day from the Visual Communication instructors.
-A local vendor provides a reduced-cost supply kit that is often more economical than purchasing each item individually, but students may choose where and how to purchase the supply kit items.
+You will receive the supply kit information on the first or second class day from the Visual Communication instructors.
+A local vendor provides a reduced-cost supply kit that is often more economical than individually purchasing each item, but you may choose where and how to purchase the supply kit items.
 Students who may be bringing supplies they already own can purchase any remaining items individually.
-All students are advised not to bring supplies or purchase the supply kit until they obtain their individual studio key.
+We advise everyone to not bring supplies or purchase the supply kit until you obtain your individual studio key.

 HOW CAN I ESTABLISH TEXAS RESIDENCY?

-The residency specialist in the Graduate and International Admissions Center [GIAC] provides details about establishing residency and can be contacted for all residency questions.
+The residency specialist in the Graduate and International Admissions Center [GIAC] provides details about establishing residency and is the contact for all residency questions.

 Both calculus and physics are required for all architecture degrees.
 Physics is required for the Bachelor of Science in Interior Design.
-Applicants may do themselves a favor by taking high-level math courses and physics in high school.
+Applicants may take high-level math courses and physics in high school.

 For interior design applicants: Calculus is not required for the interior design degree, but students may opt to use calculus to fulfill the interior design math degree requirement.
 Interior design students have the option to use any math course that satisfies the core curriculum for math.

-You may earn college-level course credit for calculus, physics, and math while in high school by taking certain exams, such as Advanced Placement, International Baccalaureate, or SAT Subject Tests.
+You may earn college-level course credit for calculus, physics, and math while in high school by taking certain exams, such as Advanced Placement, International Baccalaureate, or SAT Subject exams or tests.

 WHAT TEST SCORES AWARD CREDIT BY EXAMINATION?